microlinkhq/www/src/pages/docs/sdk/integrations/vanilla.md

 <Figcaption children='You can pass objects, arrays, booleans or even JSON structures as data attributes.' />

-Although it's shipped with default styles, you can customize it using [CSS Classnames](docs/sdk/getting-started/considerations/#css-classnames)
+Although it's shipped with default styles, you can customize it using [CSS variables](https://microlink.io/docs/sdk/getting-started/styling#css-variables) or [CSS classes](/docs/sdk/getting-started/styling#css-classes).

 ```html
 <style>